skip to Main Content

 Yet another person got bird flu.
 Now should I freak out?

-By Karen Landman, M.D., Vox
+By Keren Landman, M.D., Vox

 Among the 15 human cases of bird flu reported in the US, one has caught the eye of the public.
 Despite having no contacts with animals, a patient developed bird flu and required hospitalization.
 Until we know how the patient became infected, we must be open to all theories of spread, including casual contact with an infected person or even raw milk consumption.